 - Combine South Africa with Mozambique or Mauritius for the beach

-- Combine Tanzania with Zanzibar or Kenya with its coast
+- Combine Tanzania with Zanzibar, or Kenya with its coast

-Other Family Beach Holiday Articles
+Other Safari & Beach Family Holiday Articles

 - South Africa tends to have a more dramatic sea with lots of waves to jump or body-surf on.